 Migizi, the White-headed Eagle

 Now, let me tell you a little bit about today's blog story.
 Like many stories that I have been sharing in the past, the story of these rings and the paintings that feature today’s blog story has been told by countless storytellers who came before me.
-Although the subject matter of my tales is quintessentially “Anishinaabe” (as it is deeply rooted in the collective memory and cultural consciousness of my People), I nevertheless hope that my narratives - as I am an artist and a writer aiming to touch everyday lives and relationships through his work -, also tell a story that is universally understood to us all, no matter our beliefs or where we come from.
+Although the subject matter of my tales is quintessentially “Anishinaabe” (as it is deeply rooted in the collective memory and cultural consciousness of my People), I nevertheless hope that my narratives - as I am an artist and a writer aiming to touch everyday lives and relationships through my work -, also tell a story that is universally understood to us all, no matter our beliefs or where we come from.

 The color and the shape of this particular set of two-tone, white and yellow, gold eagle feather wedding rings that I introduce in this blog story symbolize a special prayer to Giiwedin, the Spirit of the North.
 I like to think the rings are a living prayer to aya'aabitameg giiwedinoong, the benevolent spirits that dwell in the cold domain of biboon, the winter.